zenpho/raditecSDB/README.md

 The front panel provides numerous push-buttons and rotary encoder controls (also with push-button functions) and the Spectralis OS v1.04k can display a series of menus (tagged with a page number of the total available e.g. page 2/27).

 ## How to use this document

-There is a clear structured design to the spectralis interface, revealed in this document.

-Every menu screen (page) and thus every adjustable or displayable parameter value in the SPC OS v1.04k is listed here.

 In my workspace, I print out and keep this next to the hardware or view on screen using "find" or "search" functions to locate the name or description or label of a desired parameter or label.